Applying for a B2 Visitor Visa while your Marriage Based I-130 is Pending Via Consular Processing

 Step 3.
 Pay the visitor visa application fee

-The fee can be paid either electronically as a bank transfer or in cash at designated Citibank or Axis bank branches throughout the India.
-In order to ensure the proper amount is paid and activated in a timely manner, first create a profile at US visa Service website and choose the Schedule Appointment option.
-On the payment confirmation screen you will be presented with payment options and further details of how to initiate payment.
+The fee can be paid either electronically as a bank transfer or in cash at designated Citibank or Axis bank branches throughout India.
+In order to ensure the proper amount is paid and activated in a timely manner, first create a profile at US Visa Service website and choose the Schedule Appointment option.
+On the payment confirmation screen, you will be presented with payment options and further details of how to initiate payment.
 The fee is good for a year from the date of payment.
-You must take an appointment within a year for your visa interview.
+You must make an appointment within a year for your visa interview.

 After you pay the fees, you will have to schedule 2 appointments as part of the visitor visa process.
 The two-part appointment process consists of an appointment with one of the five Offsite Facilitation Center (OFC) to give Biometrics information that includes fingerprinting and photograph, and second an appointment with the Consulate or Embassy for a personal visa interview.